Close

 3. Personalization is key

-Customers today expect personalized experiences from brands.
-With the help of data and analytics, marketers can gather insights into their target audience’s preferences and behavior.
+Today, customers expect personalized experiences from brands.
+Data and analytics can help marketers gather insights into their target audience’s preferences and behavior.

 4. Implement influencer marketing